cemolcay/CEMKit-Swift/README.md

 # CEMKit

-UIKit toolset for quick prototyping and rapid development
+UIKit & Foundation toolbelt for quick prototyping and rapid development.

 ## Table of Contents